influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/examples/join_backfill.md

 * `errors` -- the number of page views that had an error.
 * `views` -- the number of page views that had no errror.

-Both measurements exist in a database called `pages` and in the retention policy `default`.
+Both measurements exist in a database called `pages` and in the retention policy `autogen`.

 We want to know the percent of page views that resulted in an error.
 The process is to select both existing measurements join them and calculate the percentage.